danibachar/Advance-Networking-Kubernetes-HW/README.md

 ** Bounus of 10 points to whomever decide to deploy on some cloud platform and send a working link to the application so we can access it remotely, you can get free 200$ on Google Cloud and Azure!

 - Submission:
-  - For this part take a look at the folder named `Section 2 - Final Assignment`, and lets go over it briefly so you will know what yo submit:
+  - For this part take a look at the folder named `s2`, and lets go over it briefly so you will know what you submit:
     - `app.py` - The application code we are going to run using Docker and Kuberenetes
     - `Dockerfile` - Docker file describing the container the applicaiton is going to run in
     - `test.sh` script - will be used by the testers to make sure the application is running as expected.